Skip to main content

 </ul>

-Locate an item by it's test id of "orange" and then click it.
+Locate an item by its test id of "orange" and then click it.

 page.getByTestId("orange").click();